-There is no government provision for certification of service dogs in the United States.
-Certification of service dogs reflects the standards, training and quality of the organization or individual who certified the dog.
+There is no government provision for the certification of service dogs in the United States.
+Certification of service dogs reflects the standards, training, and quality of the organization or individual who certifies the dog.

 The Department of Justice (DOJ) states: